axgonz/az-firewall-policy-sample/README.md

     az login
     ```

-1. Select the target subscription
+1. Select the target subscription.

     ``` bash
     # Show all accounts